pomerium/pomerium/docs/guides/gitlab.md

                 is: example.com
 ```

-Once the route is applied, you should be able to access GitLab from `https://gitlab.localhost.pomerium.io`:
+Once the route is applied, you should be able to access GitLab from `https://gitlab.localhost.pomerium.io`.
+Note that when using Docker, you may need to restart the Pomerium container to apply the changes.

 Use `grep` within the container to find the default root password: